nh-server/switch-guide/docs/extras/updating.md

 #### Updating your emuMMC's firmware with Daybreak

-1. In Hekate go to `Launch -> Atmosphere PKG3 emuMMC`.
+1. In hekate go to `Launch -> Atmosphere PKG3 emuMMC`.
 1. Once booted into your emuMMC, open the homebrew menu in applet mode by launching the gallery applet on your HOME menu.
     - Title takeover mode (holding `R` while launching any title on your HOME menu) also works, but isn't *required* for this process.
 1. Find Daybreak in the homebrew menu and launch it.